 You can find tapered wings in use in gliders, smaller commercial commuter aircraft like the Bombardier Dash 8 Q400 above, or on the Lockheed Martin U2 spyplane (Wiki Link) which flies up to 70,000ft but is relatively slow to allow for reconnaissance images to be collected.

 When airspeeds begin to go above 500mph drag becomes a major issue for wing designers and an alternate shape is required.

 Swept Back Wings

-As a rectangular wing moves through the air in this speed range, areas of subsonic and supersonic airflows begin to form around the wings leadign edge.
-As a rectangular wing goes supersonic (approaching the sound barrier) the wing begins to experience unsteadiness, areas of irregular lift and higher areas of drag.
-This can cause the wing to stall and lead to a lose of control by the pilot/s.
+As a rectangular wing moves through the air in this speed range, areas of subsonic and supersonic airflows begin to form around the wings leading edge.
+As a rectangular wing goes supersonic (approaching the sound barrier) the wing begins to experience unsteadiness, areas of irregular lift, and higher areas of drag.
+This can cause the wing to stall and lead to a loss of control by the pilot/s.